Updated November 15, 2023

 |May continue even after the death, insolvency, lunacy, or voluntary withdrawal of any partner if its Deed permits.

-This has been a guide to the top difference between Sole Proprietorship vs Partnership.
-Here we also discuss the key differences with infographics and comparison tables.
-You may also have a look at the following articles to learn more.
+This has guided the top difference between Sole Proprietorship vs Partnership.
+However, we also discuss the key differences between infographics and comparison tables.
+Therefore, you may also look at the following articles to learn more.